Viktorpav/site-of-mine-kub/README.md

 # site-of-mine
-Static Site S3 of Mine, fully managed by CloudFormation!
+Static Site S3 of Mine with local K8S API, fully managed by terraform

-The idea to create a skillet of fully automated flow of creating static website, with which people can use it for their needs and build it without manual intervantion.

 ### Docs how to use: